exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 Strategy Credits:
 - Playspout for creating this strategy.
 - Solarion for \\(c_{12}\\) overpush idea.
+- xelaroc, whose sim was used to verify Playspout's results
 <br /> <br />

 \* An earlier version of the strategy did not buy any \\(ρ_1\\) variables.
 This is only around 1% slower than the strategy shown above, which does buy \\(c_{31}\\) and \\(b_1\\) in early parts of the strategy.
 It’s up to you whether you think that a 1% improvement is worth it or not.